-Brex Corporate Card Review 2020
+Brex Corporate Card For Startups Review

 Founded in 2018 by Henrique Dubugras and Pedro Franceschi, a pair of young Brazilian online payment entrepreneurs, Brex has attracted $57 million in funding from the likes of the Y Combinator Continuity Fund and Peter Thiel.

 The idea for the Brex card came from the struggles Dubugras and Franceschi faced when trying to get a credit card to build their startup.
 Despite having money in the bank, they couldn’t get a credit card that didn’t require a personal guarantee.
 Accordingly, the Brex card is one of the very few business credit cards out there that doesn’t require a personal guarantee, ensuring that you won’t be held personally liable for any business debt.
-In fact, Brex doesn’t even check your credit score.
+Brex doesn’t even check your credit score.
 So how does Brex go about assessing your credit-worthiness?
 Here’s what Brex says on the matter:

 Brex has disrupted the conventional credit model.
 By rebuilding the technology from scratch, they’ve reimagined underwriting so it doesn’t require personal guarantees.
-Brex assesses companies based on factors that matter — like cash in the bank and activity in the business — and can avoid using the outdated, non-transparent, and potentially biased personal guaranteed approach.
+Brex assesses companies based on factors that matter — such as cash in the bank and activity in the business — and can avoid using the outdated, non-transparent, and potentially biased personal guaranteed approach.

-The result is a business credit card that avoids putting the personal finances of entrepreneurs at risk at precisely the point at which they have the most to lose.
+The result is a business credit card that avoids putting the personal finances of entrepreneurs at risk at precisely the point when they have the most to lose.
 Brex also touts its rapid approval process.
 Submit information about your company and link your corporate bank account, and you can get approved in minutes for a virtual card as you wait for your physical card to arrive.
 What’s more, you don’t even need to submit your social security number.